National Interest Electric Transmission Corridor: California Wilderness Coalition v. US Department of Energy, 2011

 In 2011, the 2006 Transmission Congestion Study and the 2007 designations of the Mid-Atlantic and Southwest National Interest Electric Transmission Corridors were vacated by the US Ninth Circuit Court of Appeals in California Wilderness Coalition v.
 US DOE.
 The decision to vacate the 2006 Transmission Congestion Study was made on the basis that DOE did not adequately consult with the states in the conduct of the study as required under the FPA making specific mention that "there was the likelihood that proper consultation would have produced different results."

 The Ninth Circuit Court also vacated the NIETC designations made in 2007 based on DOE's failure to adequately consider the environmental impacts of such designations as required under the National Environmental Policy Act (NEPA).

+Congress later attempted to supersede this decision and revive Section 216 authority with the Infrastructure Investment and Jobs Act in 2021.

 2012 National Electric Transmission Congestion Study

 Largely as a result of California Wilderness Coalition v.
 US DOE, the 2012 National Electric Transmission Study has been delayed.
-Over the course of 2012, DOE conducted research and hosted three internet based "webinars" with key transmission stakeholders in the electricity industry do discuss DOE's preliminary findings.
+Over the course of 2012, DOE conducted research and hosted three internet based "webinars" with key transmission stakeholders in the electricity industry to discuss DOE's preliminary findings.
 Following these webinars, DOE released a preliminary summary of its findings in August, 2012, which are summarized below: